KeetaSri/KeetaSri.github.io/index.md

 ### My Education

-I'm an Software and Knowledge and currently studying at Kasetsart University.
+I'm a Software and Knowledge and currently studying at Kasetsart University.

 Love all the subject that fuel my need for gaming material.